getify/You-Dont-Know-JS/scope-closures/ch1.md

 The `"Howdy"` message is not printed, despite being a well-formed statement.

 Instead, just like the snippet in the previous section, the `SyntaxError` here is thrown before the program is executed.
-In this case, it's because strict-mode (opted in for only the `saySomething(..)` function here) forbids, among many other things, functions to have duplicate parameter names; this has always been allowed in non-strict mode.
+In this case, it's because strict-mode (opted in for only the `saySomething(..)` function here) forbids, among many other things, functions to have duplicate parameter names; this has always been allowed in non-strict-mode.
 The error thrown is not a syntax error in the sense of being a malformed string of tokens (like `."Hi"` prior), but is nonetheless required by the specification to be thrown as an "early error" (for strict-mode code) before any execution begins.

 But how does the JS engine know that the `greeting` parameter has been duplicated?
 How does it know that the `saySomething(..)` function is even in strict-mode while processing the parameter list (the `"use strict"` pragma appears only later, in the function body)?